AprilKi/DataAnalysisPortfolio/README.md

 ### Student Performance
 <li><strong>Tableau Dashboard: </strong><a href="https://public.tableau.com/app/profile/jihyun.ki4896/viz/StudentPerfomance_16594734536610/Student"><code>StudentPerformance</code></a></li>
 <li><strong>Goal: </strong>The scores for each subject of 1000 students were analyzed, reading, writing, math, and the results of achievement were shown.
-For this purpose, three major implementations were made. Create the distribution of scores for each subject through a graph, and determine the median score by gender.
+For this purpose, three major implementations were made.
+Create the distribution of scores for each subject through a graph, and determine the median score by gender.
 The median scores of the students who passed the subject were analyzed by gender, test preparation, race/ethnic group, and parental education level.
 In addition, the grade distribution for each subject was investigated.
 By implementing a filter function, you can see detailed information.</li>
 <li><strong>Skills: </strong> Identify the audience for conception, data preparation, and design of an analytical dashboard.</li>
 <li><strong>Technology: </strong> Tableau.
 <li><strong>Result: </strong> By using the dashboard, organize the test results of all students in an easy-to-understand manner.
 The average score for each subject and the grade for each condition were filtered so that the details could be viewed.</li>

 ## Skilled
+<li><strong>MS SQL and Data Modding </strong> Data Mining and Cleaning, Built Charts/Graphs
+<li><strong>Python Programming </strong> Data Collection, Predictive Modelling, Data Visualization - NumPy, Pandas, Matplotlib, Scikit-Learn, Seaborn
+<li><strong>Excel </strong> Data Mining and Cleaning, Built Charts/Graphs
+<li><strong>Tableu/Power BI </strong> Data Mining and Cleaning, Built Charts/Graphs
+<li><strong>Web Scraping with Python </strong>
+<li><strong>Data Quality Improvement and Management </strong> Data Mining and Cleaning, Built Charts/Graphs

 ## Certification - Data Analytics
 #### British Columbia Institute of Technology (Jan 2019 - Jul 2022)